-- Brush two times daily for a period of two minutes, each time (30 seconds/quadrant)
+- Brush two times daily for a period of two minutes each time.

-- Low abrasion level toothpaste that has a long shelf life of fluoride (Sensodyne, Colgate, Crest)
+- Use a low abrasion level toothpaste with fluoride that has a long shelf life.

-- Swishing mouth with water after eating sticky foods
+- Swish your mouth with clean water after eating meals.

-- Make check-ups more often 3-4 times per year
+- Make check-ups more often, such as 3-4 times per year.

-- Develop a relationship with the dentist (172 NYC Dental) based on trust and proper communication
+- Develop a relationship with the dentist based on trust and proper communication.